So you want to get into cross-country skiing but you live on the wrong side of the snow line? Here’s some recommendations on:

 General outdoors stores with XC skis

 The selection is best online at these two.
-Have it sent to a local store and avoid shipping costs:
+Have them sent to a local store and avoid shipping costs:

 Alpine ski shops that have some cross-country skis